 - Slow going.
 Planetary grinding is generally a slow process, you are shaving fine layers of material at a time over a large area, and depending on how much material is to be removed, it just takes time.

 - Equipment is costly.
 Like any type of specialized equipment, good machines aren’t cheap!
-On average, grinders costs are more expensive than ride-on power trowels.
+On average, a grinder's costs are more expensive than ride-on power trowels.
 Yes... there are inexpensive planetary grinders out there — but a word to the wise... be careful when purchasing the cheapest grinder option.
 Cheaper models may look identical to the other machines, but may not be designed for longevity, or ease of fixing.
 Don't kid yourself, because these machines can do so much, they often "take a beating" when on the job site.
 So you want a machine that is tried and tested.
 And not to mention, one that is made with quality parts and is easy to repair on the job site (should you need to).
 The last thing you want from your grinder purchase is poor performance or frequent breakdowns.

-- Additional equipment required.
+- Additional equipment is required.
 If you choose to grind dry (as most contractors do) then you will need additional equipment.
 Grinding dry will require a HEPA Dust Collector system coupled with your grinder.
-It keeps the airborne dust out of the work environment and keeps you and your workers safe from health issues cause by silica dust.
+It keeps the airborne dust out of the work environment and keeps you and your workers safe from health issues caused by silica dust.

 - Higher Sq.
 Ft.
 Cost.
 Cost per square foot is often higher due to the time investment required to polish, making it too expensive and time-consuming for very large areas (ie: projects in the thousands of sq. ft.)

-- More manpower required.
+- More manpower is required.
 More manpower is often required for large projects which results in higher labor costs.

 Now let's look at the alternative...

 Power Trowel Polishing.
 Power Trowel machines have been around for a really long time.
 In 1946 a self-taught immigrant machinist by the name of Arturo Bertolucci (Now, Art Bartell), designed and built his first power trowel.
 A machine that was used to speed up the process of finishing concrete - especially large areas of concrete.
 Now over 75 years later power trowels are still THE primary tool for finishing concrete.
-And thanks to engineer innovation, these machines can now be used for polishing floors!
+And thanks to engineering innovation, these machines can now be used for polishing floors!
 But like the traditional planetary grinder, there are pros and cons to using these machines for polishing...

 POWER TROWEL ADVANTAGES

 - High production Rates.
-Ride-on power trowels, with their much larger "footprint", cuts a much wider swath per pass.
-And, coupled with the increased number of diamond segments you are able to mount to the trowel, these diamonds all cutting the floor at the same time allows you to cover a much larger area.
+Ride-on power trowels, with their much larger "footprint", cut a much wider swath per pass.
+And, coupled with the increased number of diamond segments you are able to mount to the trowel, these diamonds all cutting the floor at the same time allow you to cover a much larger area.
 And, cut that area faster, resulting in a significantly higher production rate compared to a traditional planetary grinder.

 - Lower entry-level cost.
 Power trowels, especially walk-behind machines are considerably less expensive than planetary grinders, lowering the entry cost.
 And, a contractor already in the concrete or flooring trade may already own a power trowel.
 If they do, they need only to buy the tooling to begin polishing floors.

 - Reduced labor costs.
 When you are able to complete projects 3-5 times faster with a power trowel? your labor costs go down sharply, consider the production rate comparison we looked at earlier, two grinders 33 days to grind and polish 100,000 sq. ft. of warehouse floor compared to two ride-on power trowels 7 days!
 So, instead of paying your crew for 33 days of labor, you are only paying for 7!
-That's a real reduction in labor cost.
+That's a real reduction in labor costs.

 - Profitable for large projects.
 Power trowels make large jobs with many thousands of square feet financially possible.
 Why?
 Because you're able to "get in and get out" so quickly that the cost to the end-user is less than the traditional grinding & polishing with a planetary grinder but still allows for a great profit margin for the polishing contractor. this benefits both the contractor and end-user.